Mr-Vale/Network_Logger/README.md

 ├── Network_Logger_Install.sh  # Setup and installation script
 ├── device_metadata.json       # Stores hostname and description
 ├── token.pickle             ← Copied from your other machine
-├── credentials.json         ← Same file used to generate token.pickle
+└── credentials.json         ← Same file used to generate token.pickle
-└── network_history/           # Folder for JSON logs
 ```
 ---